 you don’t have to travel with your money in crowded buses.
 The mobile payment gate ways is becoming more popular in the region.
 Nearly all the carriers are providing this service to their registered clients using their cell phones.

-Even some of the carriers offer mobile banking facility to their clients where small interest is too paid for their savings.
+Some of the carriers offer mobile banking to their clients where small interest is also paid for their savings.
 So my phone has became as my wallet for Nealy half of the Africans.

-For example Vodacom Group is offering a bank account in the M-Pawa which is also offers 5% interest for the money their clients have in their bank account.
-Their M-Pesa which got 32.5 million subscribers in South Africa alone and in other African countries they have nearly 27 million account holders with them.
+Vodacom Group offers a bank account in the M-Pawa.
+This also offers 5% interest for the money their clients have in their bank account.
+M-Pesa program got 32.5 million subscribers in South Africa alone.
+Additionally in other African countries they have nearly 27 million account holders.